Ti trovi qui: Home » Research » Topics

 – Studies of molecular mechanisms regulating self-renewal, proliferation and differentiation of squamous epithelial stem cells by conventional methods integrated with genomic (genotyping and next generation sequencing), epigenomic and transcriptomic technologies;

-– Definition of experimental and clinical protocols aimed at clinical application of: limbal stem cells in different pathologies of the ocular surface; stem cells of conjunctival, urethral and buccal epithelia in traumatic destruction of the conjunctival epithelium, dry-eye Syndrome, posterior hypospadias, recurring urethral stenosis, reconstructive surgery of oral cavity; stem cells of respiratory epithelia for the reconstruction of upper respiratory tract.
+– Definition of experimental and clinical protocols aimed at clinical application of: limbal stem cells in different pathologies of the ocular surface; genetic modification of corneal distrophies; stem cells of conjunctival, urethral and buccal epithelia in traumatic destruction of the conjunctival epithelium, posterior hypospadias, corneal endothelium, reconstructive surgery of oral cavity; stem cells of respiratory epithelia for the reconstruction of upper respiratory tract.

 Pietrangelo Antonello